schnoddelbotz/amtc/README.md

 * brutally fast (queries my 180 PCs in less than a second) - ideal for monitoring
 * allows mass-powerups/downs/... using a custom delay
 * lightweight C application, only depends on libcurl and pthreads
-* currently builds fine on linux and OSX
+* currently builds fine on linux and OSX (and windows via cygwin)

 usage
 =====